farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

      * CR(\r) is alone used to temrinate lines
 * UNIX
      * LF(\n) is alone used to terminate lines

+Following research [[9]](https://www.codeproject.com/Answers/1107399/Delete-carriage-return-and-line-feed-on-file-using#answer2), the best way I gathered to address the issue would be to remove line endings completely.
 ```C
     const char *remove_any_of = "\n\r";
     int c;